Middle School Philosophy and Programs

 Handbell Choir – Middle School I & II

 Students in Middle School I & II participate in a weekly, 45 minute, handbell choir directed by Mr. Ray Nugent.
-Handbells involve a highly organized and complex system of counting and reading, where each individual student is responsible for one or two notes within a whole piece.
-Students must count the entire piece, and listen to the piece as a whole, in order to know exactly when they need to play their individual bell or bells.
+Handbells involve a highly organized and complex system of counting and reading where each individual student is responsible for one or two notes within a whole piece.
+Students must count the entire piece and listen to the piece as a whole in order to know exactly when they need to play their individual bell or bells.
 Teamwork is at the core of the class.
-Every person has to know the parts of everyone else, in order for the score to work.
-It is very exciting when individual elements unite to form an melodic and harmonic composition.
+Every person has to know the parts of everyone else in order for the score to work.
+It is very exciting when individual elements unite to form a melodic and harmonic composition.
 The class includes score analysis, (reading the music and talking about it), repertoire, and performance.